Cybercrime

 1. The Internet’s Own Boy

-No class.
-Watch the documentary and review the materials before class on January 11.
+To replace a canceled class later in the semester, please watch the documentary and review the materials before class on August 19.

 Lawrence Lessig, Laws That Choke Creativity, Ted (2007)